Chart Color Schemes

 Condell Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified ten projects that may impact the area.
-Key projects include Sydney Metro Bankstown Line Conversion, Parks for People Program - Bankstown, Birdwood Road Mixed-Use Precinct, and New Bankstown Hospital.
-The following list details those most likely to be relevant.
+Notable ones include Sydney Metro Bankstown Line Conversion, Parks for People Program - Bankstown, Birdwood Road Mixed-Use Precinct, and New Bankstown Hospital.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.